 Also, it may help to look at penny stocks that trade on exchanges such as the NYSE or NASDAQ.
 Because these stocks are required to file regular financial reports to the SEC, there is more easily accessible research investors can use to make investment decisions.
 Additionally, these companies are usually more stable and have more liquidity than penny stocks trading on the pink sheets or OTCBB.

 Overall, you want as much public information as possible when researching penny stocks to buy and sell.
 When you make investment decisions with inadequate public information, you may open yourself up to relying on shady information that could come from paid promoters or fraudsters looking to pump and dump a stock.

 The allure of making significant, short-term gains by trading penny stocks draws many people into this market.
 But with the potential of high rewards comes the increased risk and a probability that gains will be hard to come by.
 Before diving into penny stock trading, assessing your risk tolerance is essential to see if this strategy is right for you.

 For investors more comfortable with trading penny stocks listed on the major exchanges, like NYSE and Nasdaq, SoFi can help.
-With SoFi Active Investing, investors can buy and sell stocks, as well as fractional shares, exchange-traded funds (ETFs), and crypto, with no commission for as little as $5.
+With SoFi Active Investing, investors can buy and sell stocks, as well as fractional shares and exchange-traded funds (ETFs), with no commission for as little as $5.